MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/error-when-you-validate-copy-windows.md

 ## Cause

-This error occurs when the 'State' value of below mentioned registry key is incorrectly set.
-This value corresponds to the Internet Explorer security setting "Check for publisher's certificate Revocation" and "Check for signatures on downloaded programs".
+This error occurs when the **State** value of below mentioned registry key is incorrectly set.
+This value corresponds to the Internet Explorer security setting **Check for publisher's certificate Revocation** and **Check for signatures on downloaded programs**.

 `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\WinTrust\Trust Providers\Software Publishing`

-You can find a key with the name 'State'.
-By default the values is set to - '23c00'.
+You can find a key with the name **State**.
+By default the value is set to **23c00**.

 ## Resolution

 To resolve this problem, change the registry key to a valid setting, for example:

-- State = 0x00023e00 - 'Check for publisher's certificate Revocation' Unchecked
+- State = 0x00023e00 - **Check for publisher's certificate Revocation** Unchecked
-- State = 0x00023c00 - 'Check for publisher's certificate Revocation' Checked
+- State = 0x00023c00 - **Check for publisher's certificate Revocation** Checked

 The wrong value might result from an issue described in [The value of the "State" registry item is changed after a Group Policy preferences setting is applied in Windows Server 2008, in Windows Vista or in Windows Server 2008 R2](https://support.microsoft.com/help/982606).

-Use one of the methods:
+Use one of the following methods:

 ### Method 1: Edit the registry